 - Imbuing media objects (image, video, sound, text, freehand squiggle) with a tangibility that is analogous to that of physical experience.

 - Easy incorporation of ad hoc bodily action and movement, and the affordances of physical surroundings and objects into pedagogical activity without requiring additional engineering or apps.

-Diagrammatic: A gestural, multimedia note-taking tool for students to track spontaneous conceptual connections across diverse learning materials and for educators to design collaborative exercises.
+A gestural interface for students to organize, create and trace conceptual connections across multimedia learning materials, and for educators to design collaborative exercises.